 - Please make contact with us for a conversation about your work.
 Our office is open all year round and we welcome the opportunity to talk about your work in the community.
 We recommend doing this before a grant round opens.

-- Enquiries for Impact Grants is necessary and should be made well in advance of the opening day of the grants round.
+- Enquiries for all grant levels is necessary and should be made well in advance of the opening day of the grants round.

 - Don’t try to fit a square peg into a round hole – if your project does not easily fit to one of the focus areas of a program, or our funding criteria, please don’t apply.
 You are probably wasting time that could be spent more successfully applying to another trust or foundation with funding criteria that are more appropriate for your project.
 If you are not sure, please call us for a chat about your project.

 - Avoid acronyms – assume we don’t know what they mean.
 The only exception is your organisation name, which should be written in full the first time.
 Then an acronym is acceptable.